alex2639/csci2020assignment2/README.md

 # Instructions:
 Download this repository as a .zip or clone this repository to your folder and use a git pull.
-To run this program, if you want to upload a file, run Client.java then the Main.java.
+To run this program, run WebServer.java then the Main.java.
-If you want to download a file, run WebServer.java and then run Main.java.